rei/a11y-devtools/README.md

 # a11y-devtools

 ## Description
-Run accessibility tests in Chrome at dev time.
+Run accessibility tests in Chrome at development time.

 This will enable running accessibility tests via Tenon on:
 - static sites (via url)
 - dynamic sites (via browser navigation)

+## How It Works
+- Opens a headless version of Chrome.
+- Executes your test commands to drive Chrome via DevTools API.
+- Sends HTML source to Tenon.
+- Creates Tenon report locally and on tenon.io.

 ## Requirements
 This requires you to have set up an account and API key with tenon.io.